ARTICLE XI. VOTING PROCEDURES

 1) All of the following requirements must be met in order for a student to be entered in the Novice division:

-- The student is in her/his first Academic Year of competition (including debate or congress)
+- The student is in their first Academic Year of competition (including debate or Congress)

 - The student did not attend camp for speech events